-At One Curious Dream, so many of our weddings are dry-hire, which means you simply hire a beautiful piece of land or building and then build your wedding from scratch.
-Whilst there’s so much more work involved in creating a wedding of this nature, one of the major perks is that you can provide your own booze!
-Whilst there’s generally no need for nasty corkage charges, determining how much to buy can be a minefield and generally the cause of lots of spreadsheets.
-Here are our top tips for how to purchase the drinks for your wedding.
+As professional UK Wedding Planners, we’re so lucky to plan and design some incredible weddings in dry-hire venues – this is where you simply hire a beautiful piece of land or building and then plan your wedding from scratch.
+Whilst there’s so much more work involved in planning a wedding of this nature, one of the major perks is that you can often provide your own alcohol!
+Whilst most dry-hire venues won’t apply corkage charges, determining how much alcohol to buy can be a minefield!
+Here are our top tips for how much alcohol you should buy for your wedding!

 Decide on your drinks